Mitski: 2012–2017: Student albums, Bury Me at Makeout Creek and Puberty 2

-2018–2019: Be the Cowboy
+2018–2022: Be the Cowboy and Laurel Hell

 On April 20, 2018, Mitski teamed up with the experimental band Xiu Xiu on the song "Between the Breaths" for the soundtrack of the sci-fi comedy film How to Talk to Girls at Parties, based on the short story of the same name.

 On May 14, 2018, Mitski opened pre-orders for her fifth studio album, Be the Cowboy, and released the lead single, "Geyser", with an accompanying music video.
+The second single and its video, "Nobody", was released on June 26, 2018, which became an unexpected viral hit years after its release, largely due to TikTok.
+The song’s chorus, where she repeatedly sings "Nobody", became widely used in TikTok trends, often paired with surreal memes or individuals running away from the camera.
+This virality introduced Mitski’s music to a broader audience, leading to a significant streaming boost—Be the Cowboy re-entered Billboard’s Top 200 in 2021, three years after its release.

-The second single and its video, "Nobody", was released on June 26, 2018, and the third and final single to precede the album, "Two Slow Dancers", was released on August 9 alongside a lyric video.
+The third and final single to precede the album, "Two Slow Dancers", was released on August 9 alongside a lyric video.
 Be the Cowboy was released on August 17, through Dead Oceans.
-It was critically acclaimed and named the album of the year by Pitchfork, Vulture and Consequence of Sound.
+It was critically acclaimed and named the album of the year by Pitchfork, Vulture, and Consequence of Sound.